JusKIdding/sw-part2-dana/README.md

 6) vscode

 Steps
-1) clone project to new folder
+1) Clone project to new folder
-2) go to Customer_FE folder via cmd prompt
+2) Go to Customer_FE folder via cmd prompt
 3) Enter command: ``` npm install ```
 4) Enter command: ``` ng s --open ```
 This will open a new tab in browser for viewing/navigation